Verification Policies

 The “Malformed Token” status can mean one of two things:

-• The token header was not parsable
+• The token header was not able to be parsed

-• The token payload was not parsable
+• The token payload was not able to be parsed

 Malformed Certificate Repository